cs4720/cs4720.github.io/_modules/lectures-25.md

 Week-4 May 13
 : [From Model Checking to Concurrency Testing]()
 	:
-: - Lecture: Introduction to Concurrency Testing
+: - Lecture: Introduction to concurrency testing
 : - Lecture: Probabilistic Concurrency Testing

 : *Further reading*: